Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

-Designing interactive systems requires a lot of humility.
-The most outstanding authors in the field of UX point out that the person responsible for user errors is primarily a designer who did not ensure that they solved all possible problems.
+Designing interactive systems requires humility.
+The most outstanding authors in the field of UX point out that the person responsible for user errors is primarily a designer who did not ensure they solved all possible problems.

 • First, when surfing the web, users mainly use short-term memory.
-Therefore, we should create systems in a way that they store as much data as possible for our users.
-So the performance of tasks on our site requires them to confirm the correctness of information rather than remembering and entering it.
+Therefore, you should create systems that store as much data as possible for your users.
+So, the performance of tasks on your site requires them to confirm the correctness of information rather than remembering and entering it (minimizing the user's memory load).

-• Secondly, ask users to confirm the deletion of items.
+• Secondly, users should be asked to confirm the deletion of items.
 Regardless of whether they will be photos, applications, or other elements, the user should be additionally informed about the scope of changes made (e.g., highlighting/counting deleted photos) and their consequences (e.g., no possibility of restoring or keeping in the bin for 30 days).
+Additionally, present users with an option to confirm the choice or action they're about to take.

 • Current systems allow advanced logical control of data entered by users.
-It’s worth checking the correctness of the entered data in formal terms and informing where the potential error lies.
-A good example is grammarly.com.
+It's worth checking the correctness of the entered data in terms of format and informing where the potential error lies.
+A good example is Grammarly.com.
 The system checks the grammatical correctness of the text but displays an explanation for each suggested correction.

-• Unfortunately, we cannot predict all system use scenarios, so users will make mistakes.
-It’s worth supporting the ability to cancel the action.
-Gmail is a good example, it allows you to cancel sending an email a few seconds after clicking "send."
+• Unfortunately, you cannot predict all system use scenarios, so users will make mistakes.
+It's worth supporting the ability to cancel the action.
+Gmail is a good example; it allows you to cancel the sending of an email a few seconds after clicking "send."

 To understand user errors

-The psychologist and UX guru Don Norman distinguishes two types of errors made by users: slips and mistakes.
-The distinction is important because it refers to different mechanisms of formation.
+The psychologist and UX guru Don Norman distinguishes two types of user errors: slips and mistakes.
+This distinction is important because it refers to different mechanisms of formation.
 I will describe below what they characterize and how to avoid them.

-Skip-offs are minor errors/irregularities that occur during a task.
-They appear when a user wants to perform an action but, as a result, does something different but similar.
-An example would be missing a letter in the text, email address, or choosing too many/too few products in the basket.
+Slips are minor errors or irregularities that occur during a task.
+They appear when the user wants to perform an action but, as a result, does something different but similar.
+An example would be missing a letter in the text or email address or choosing too many or too few products in the cart.

 Mistakes are most often the result of running on "autopilot."
 They happen more often to "experts," i.e., users who know the system well.

-The best remedy for missteps that result from haste or lack of attention is to help users achieve the required level of precision and encourage them to check the correctness of the data.
-To this end, we can:
+The best remedy for slips that result from haste or lack of attention is to help users achieve the required level of precision and encourage them to check the correctness of the data.
+To this end, you can:

-• Apply thoughtful restrictions – when purchasing air tickets, we can choose the departure and arrival dates in the calendar.
-The calendar highlights the selected dates and marks (usually by shading) days between these dates.
+• Apply thoughtful restrictions — when purchasing flight tickets, users can choose the departure and arrival dates in the calendar.
+The calendar highlights the selected dates and marks (usually by shading) days between them.
 In this way, the user can, without additional effort, verify the correctness of the length of the stay.

-• Use hints – users do not need to know the exact wording/terminology used on our platform, so use hints.
-An interesting example is the terminyleczenia.nfz.gov.pl application that allows you to search for the first available medical service date.
+• Use hints — users do not need to know the exact wording/terminology used on your platform, so use hints.
+An interesting example is the terminyleczenia.nfz.gov.pl application, which allows users to search for the first available medical service date.
 Medical terminology is not intuitive, so a well-designed search by keyword is a basic element of this interface.

-• Ensure well-thought-out default settings – i.e., tailored to the user's needs and reality.
+• Ensure well-thought-out default settings — i.e., tailored to the user's needs and reality.
 The jakdojade.pl web application remembers the time of the searched connection.
-The next time you search in the same tab a few hours later, the time does not update by default.
-As a result, we see results for connections that departed even a few hours earlier.
+The next time the user searches in the same tab a few hours later, the time does not update by default.
+As a result, users see results for connections that departed even a few hours earlier.

 error prevention